greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/roleplays_1_1.md

 ---

-title: "Roleplay Scenarios"
+title: Roleplay Scenarios
-description: "This handbook page collects links to all roleplaying scenarios, for CSMs to utilize to improve their conversations and enable them to be audible-ready."
+description: This handbook page collects links to all roleplaying scenarios, for CSMs to utilize to improve their conversations and enable them to be audible-ready.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/roleplays_1_1/
+linkTitle: Roleplay Scenarios
+type: docs
 ---

 View the [CSM Handbook homepage](/handbook/customer-success/csm/) for additional CSM-related handbook pages.